Beloth/Ostston-Work/Notes/Next Session.md

 ### Scout encounter

 * Perception check DC12+
-  * >12 you hear the the faint cry of pain coming from the E of your position
+  * Less than 12 you hear the the faint cry of pain coming from the E of your position
     * If the party wants to follow cry
       * Survivabilty check DC15+
         * If rushes towards noise: